 Inequities in science have long been documented in the United States.
-Particular groups such as low income, non-White people, and indigenous people fare worse when it comes to healthcare, infectious diseases, climate change, and access to technology.
+Particular groups such as low-income, non-White people and indigenous people fare worse when it comes to healthcare, infectious diseases, climate change, and access to technology.
 These types of inequities can be partially addressed with targeted interventions aimed at facilitating access to scientific information.
 Doing so requires knowledge about what different groups think when it comes to relevant scientific topics.
 Yet, most data collections on science-based issues do not include enough respondents from these populations.
-The researchers discuss this gap and offer an overview of pertinent sampling and administrative considerations in studying underserved populations.
-A sustained effort to study diverse populations can help address extant inequities.
+The authors discuss this gap and offer an overview of pertinent sampling and administrative considerations in studying underserved populations.
+A sustained effort to study diverse populations, including through community partnerships, can help address extant inequities.

 The idea for this paper originated from the activities of the Standing Committee on Advancing Science Communication Research and Practice, The National Academies of Sciences.
-The authors thank the members of the committee including Ann Bartuska (Resources for the Future), Angela Bednarek (The Pew Charitable Trusts), Georges Benjamin (American Public Health Association), Cynthia Coburn (Northwestern University), Kirsten Ellenbogen (Great Lakes Science Center), John Gastil (Pennsylvania State University), William K. Hallman (Rutgers University), Laura Helmuth (Scientific American), David Lazer (Northeastern University), Elizabeth Loftus (University of California, Irvine), Amelie G. Ramirez (University of Texas Health Science Center of San Antonio), Pamela Ronald (University of California, Davis), Dietram A. Scheufele (University of Wisconsin), K. Viswanath (Harvard University), and Itzhak Yanovitzky (Rutgers University).
+The authors thank the members and leaders of the committee including Ann Bartuska (Resources for the Future), Angela Bednarek (The Pew Charitable Trusts), Georges Benjamin (American Public Health Association), Cynthia Coburn (Northwestern University), Kirsten Ellenbogen (Great Lakes Science Center), John Gastil (Pennsylvania State University), William K. Hallman (Rutgers University), Laura Helmuth (Scientific American), David Lazer (Northeastern University), Elizabeth Loftus (University of California, Irvine), Amelie G. Ramirez (University of Texas Health Science Center of San Antonio), Holly Rhodes (National Academies of Sciences), Pamela Ronald (University of California, Davis), Dietram A. Scheufele (University of Wisconsin), K. Viswanath (Harvard University), and Itzhak Yanovitzky (Rutgers University).
+We also thank Peter Enns, Bruce Lewenstein, Neil Lewis, Rachel McCloud, Jon Schuldt, Brian Southwell, and Vish Viswanath for extremely helpful conversations and feedback.

 Scientists in the United States have made transformative discoveries that have improved societal well-being.
 Yet, the United States also has a long, unsettling history of unequal access to these advances.
 This unequal access exacerbates disparate impacts of science related phenomena, such as climate change and COVID-19, on vulnerable populations.
-In part, these problems are exacerbated by the fact that research documenting inequities retrospectively is far more prevalent than research studying differences between groups prospectively.
+In part, these problems are intensified by the fact that research documenting inequities retrospectively is far more prevalent than research studying differences between groups prospectively.
 COVID-19 serves as a painful example: Had there been sufficient focus on minority and lower-income groups in studies of science communication, trust in science and vaccine messaging, interventions may have mitigated inequities in COVID-19 impacts.
 This is not to suggest that more study and data would undo the realities of structural racism and uneven living conditions, but it could provide crucial information to limit the multiplication of vulnerabilities.

 We call on the social science community to invest more in collecting data on how various demographic groups in the U.S. understand, form opinions, and take actions when it comes to science and science related topics (also see Bilheimer and Sisk 2008, Welles 2014).
-Such data will facilitate the design of effective interventions so that people from different backgrounds can use science when it comes to health care, pandemics, climate change, the environment, energy, new technologies, food choices, and more.
+Such data - particularly when collected via partnerships with community representatives and members - will facilitate the design of effective interventions so that people from different backgrounds can use science when it comes to health care, pandemics, climate change, the environment, energy, new technologies, food choices, and more.
 In line with this perspective, on their first day in office, the Biden administration established the Equitable Data Working Group, noting: "a first step to promoting equity in Government action is to gather the data necessary to inform that effort."